-Chocolope has many positive and enjoyable effects that have given this strain something of a cult following.
+Chocolope has many positive and enjoyable effects that have given this strain something of a following.
 The high is uplifting and fills smokers with a nice relaxed energy.
 This is a very common effect for sativa plants, and this flower is no different.
 The high sets on quickly before dissolving into a mellow and focused experience which makes Chocolope perfect for those looking to smoke yet still get something done.
-The low levels of anxiety also make this strain perfect for social interaction.

 Potential Negative Effects of Chocolope

 With all the positives, there are a few negatives that some smokers experience.
 Dry mouth and dry eyes can accompany the relaxing high.
 People who are particularly sensitive to marijuana may want to stay clear of this strain as some rare cases have reported anxiousness and paranoia.
 However, as this strain carries a moderate potency, these negatives are not as pronounced as they would be with a stronger strain.

 To produce Chocolope, DNA Genetics cross-bred Chocolate Thai and Cannalope Haze.
 Both parents are sativas, and it is believed that the landrace strain of Chocolate Thai is the main source of Chocolope's distinctive taste and aroma.
 Chocolate Thai was popular in the United States as far back in the 1980s, but the strain carries a particularly long 14 weeks for flowering and does not produce high yields.

 By cross-breeding Chocolate Thai with Cannalope Haze, DNA Genetics was able to significantly reduce the flowering time down to about 10 to 12 weeks and create the D-Line strain, which is now known as Chocolope.